Skip to main content

 }

-It's twenty lines and not five because of the guards.
-Every bounds check exists because some payload, somewhere, claimed it had a thirty-megabyte inner calldata field and asked the parser to allocate accordingly.
+Twenty lines, not five, because of the guards.
+Every bounds check is there because a payload tried to claim a thirty-megabyte inner data field and asked the parser to allocate for it.
 Refusing on dataLen > MAX_BYTES and on offset + dataLen > buf.length is the difference between "decoder returns empty" and "node process eats your laptop."

 The first byte of every MultiSend record is the operation type: 0 for CALL, 1 for DELEGATECALL.
-If you flatten a MultiSend without surfacing this, you lose the most important security signal in the whole payload.
+Flatten a MultiSend without surfacing this byte and you lose the most important security signal in the whole payload.
 A DELEGATECALL runs the target's code in the caller's storage context.
 That's how Safe modules extend behaviour, and it's also how malicious payloads steal everything in the caller's slots.
-A vote on a proposal whose inner MultiSend hides a DELEGATECALL to an untrusted address is a vote to give that address full authority over the calling contract.
+Voting yes on a proposal whose inner MultiSend hides a DELEGATECALL to an untrusted address hands that address full authority over the calling contract.

 Why depth = 3 is the cap

-The depth-3 cap is pragmatic, not theoretical.
-Three layers is enough for every governance pipeline I've seen in the wild: Governor at the top, Timelock in the middle, MultiSend at the bottom, leaf calls inside.
+The depth-3 cap is pragmatic.
+Three layers covers every governance pipeline I've seen on mainnet: Governor at the top, Timelock in the middle, MultiSend at the bottom, leaf calls inside.
 Going deeper is rare in legitimate traffic and easy to weaponise in malicious traffic.
-An unbounded recursion is a footgun: a payload that nests a MultiSend inside a MultiSend inside a MultiSend can be arbitrarily wide and arbitrarily deep, and the cost of following it grows with each level.
+An unbounded recursion is a footgun: a payload that nests a MultiSend inside a MultiSend inside a MultiSend can be arbitrarily wide and arbitrarily deep.

 At depth 3 the decoder still parses the MultiSend header so it can tell you how many sub-calls were skipped, but it marks each one as dropped rather than recursing.
 The four-byte selector and the count are usually enough to know whether you want to escalate to a manual deep-dive.
-If you do, there's a flag to lift the cap, but it isn't the default and it shouldn't be.
+If you do, there's a flag to lift the cap, but it isn't the default.

-A real-shape Compound governance execution on Ethereum: Governor calls Timelock, Timelock batches three actions through a MultiSend, one of which is a USDC transfer to a contributor wallet.
+Here's the shape of a typical OZ Governor execution on Ethereum: Governor calls Timelock, Timelock batches three actions through a MultiSend, one of which is a USDC transfer to a contributor wallet.
+The output below is composed from the parts of real proposals I've fed the decoder; treat it as the shape, not a specific transaction.

 glnc tx 0x9f4a8c2b...d33e ethereum